dandayo/notes/README.md

 ### Encryption

-All notes are encrypted using the Blowfish algorithm before being written to disk.
+All notes are encrypted using the Blowfish algorithm and Base64 (to save it line by line) before being written to disk.

 * Encryption happens automatically when saving.
 * Decryption happens automatically when reading.